 The activities of the mind are related to patterns of brain activity.
 Different mental activities, such as reading a book, painting a picture, or talking to a loved one, each involve different patterns of interaction between networks of nerve cells in the brain.
 The networks involved in one activity are often different from those involved in another activity.
 Networks can also be linked together in different patterns.
-If we looked into the brain, we would see shifting patterns in the activity of networks and in their connections with each other as the mind moves from one task to another.
+If we looked into the brain, we would see shifting patterns in the activity of networks and in their connections with each other as the mind moves from one task to another (being vs doing).
 For a while, one pattern predominates, then a shift occurs, so brain networks that previously interacted in one pattern now do so in a different configuration.
 Over time, we would see the different activities of the mind reflected in continually shifting and evolving patterns of interaction between brain networks.

 If we looked long enough, we would see that a limited number of core patterns of brain activity and interaction seem to crop up as recurring features in a wide variety of different mental activities.
 These core patterns reflect some basic “modes of mind.”

 We can think of these modes of mind as loosely analogous to the gears of a car.
 Just as each gear has a particular use (starting, accelerating, cruising, etc.), so each mode of mind has its own particular characteristics and functions.
 Over the course of a day, as the mind switches from one kind of activity to another, the underlying mode of mind changes—a little like the way that a car, driven through a busy city, there will be a continuous series of changes from one gear to another.
 And in much the same way a car can only be in one gear at a time, when the mind is in certain modes, it will not be in other modes at the same time.

 Our continued dwelling on how we are not as we would like to be just makes us feel worse, taking us even further from our desired goal.
 This, in turn only serves to confirm our view that we are not the kind of person we feel we need to be in order to be happy.